hamlet2k/ProjectsManager/docs/project-context.md

-# ProjectsManager — Project Context (for IDE agents)
+# ProjectsManager - Project Context (for IDE agents)
-_Last updated: 2025-09-26 08:02:32_
+_Last updated: 2025-10-24 10:20:00_

 This file gives **stable, high-signal context** for IDE-based AI agents (Copilot, KiloCode, Codex).
 It summarizes the app and points to deeper docs that prompts should load when designing or changing code.

 ## What this app is
-**ProjectsManager** is a small Flask web app to create and track projects for a family/small team.
-It uses SQLAlchemy models with Flask-Migrate, HTML templates, and standard Flask patterns.
+**ProjectsManager** is an authenticated Flask web app for coordinating work across shared scopes.
+Members organise scopes (project spaces), manage hierarchical tasks with tags, collaborate via scope sharing, sync tasks with GitHub issues, and track collaboration through in-app notifications.
+The stack leans on SQLAlchemy models, Flask-Migrate migrations, server-rendered templates, and JSON endpoints that support dynamic UI updates.

 ## Repositories & paths
 - **Remote**: https://github.com/hamlet2k/ProjectsManager